 Top-5 full stack developer skills

-To summarize, top five skill sets to check before hire full stack developer are:
+To summarize, top five skill sets to check before hiring full stack developer are:

 - Server environment